thenerdery/dot-net-standards/IOC.md

 each of these would have to be injected into the class so it could use them to read and write data or performance other logic.
-When there are a large number of collaborators, it can be helpful to wrap them behind a facade: the `OrderProcessingService` that exposes only a couple of relevant methods ands forwards them on to the correct backing service.
+When there are a large number of collaborators, it can be helpful to wrap them behind a facade: the `OrderProcessingService` that exposes only a couple of relevant methods and forwards them on to the correct backing service.
 Then you only needs to inject `OrderProcessingService`.